 2000: Prince reclaimed the name “Prince” after the expiration of his contract with publishing company Warner/Chappell.
 He had officially adopted an unpronounceable symbol as his stage name in 1993 as a form of rebellion against Warner Bros.
 Records.

 2006: The Raconteurs, whose members include Jack White, Brendan Benson, and Greenhornes members Jack Lawrence and Patrick Keeler, released their debut album, Broken Boy Soldiers.

 Woody Herman, jazz clarinetist, saxophonist, singer, and band leader whose career spanned the 1930s to late 1980s, and whose bands often played music that was cutting edge and experimental at the time, was born in Milwaukee, WI in 1913.

 Isaac “Redd” Holt, jazz and soul drummer and collaborator with Ramsey Lewis and Eldee Young, was born in Rosedale, MS in 1932.

-Corinthian “Kripp” Johnson, singer with The Del-Vikings, was born in Cambridge, MD in 1936.
+Kripp Johnson, singer for The Del-Vikings, was born Corinthian Johnson in Cambridge, MD in 1933.

-Billy Cobham, jazz fusion drummer and solo artist, best known for playing with Miles Davis and the Mahavishnu Orchestra, and recorded with many artists that include Mose Allison, James Brown, Bob Weir, Quincy Jones, Carly Simon, and Peter Gabriel, was born in Colón, Panama in 1944.
+Billy Cobham, jazz fusion drummer and solo artist, best known for playing with Miles Davis and the Mahavishnu Orchestra, who recorded with many artists including Mose Allison, James Brown, Bob Weir, Quincy Jones, Carly Simon, and Peter Gabriel, was born in Colón, Panama in 1944.